top of page

 General Bradley and Zita Hosmer Welcome Center

-The Class of 1959 has always been the "First Class" in every sense—pioneering the traditions, standards, and spirit of the United States Air Force Academy.
-In May 2026, that legacy will be permanently etched into the Academy’s landscape with the formal dedication of the General Bradley and Zita Hosmer Welcome Center.
+The Class of 1959 holds a unique place in the history of the Long Blue Line.
+As the Academy’s inaugural class, they did more than just graduate; they shouldered the responsibility of defining the traditions, standards, and spirit of a new American institution.
+In May 2026, this foundational legacy will be honored with the formal dedication of the General Bradley and Zita Hosmer Welcome Center.

 First Class: USAFA Class of 1959